MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 As mentioned in [Partitioning and horizontal scaling](elastic-tables.md#partitioning-and-horizontal-scaling), each elastic table has a `PartitionId` column that you must use to uniquely identify a record.

-Once you have specified a non-null value to the `partitionid` column while creating a row, you must specify the same when performing any other data operation on the same row.
+Once you have specified a non-null value to the `partitionid` column while creating a row, you must specify it when performing any other data operation on the row.

 If you don't set a `partitionid` for a record when it is created, the Guid value of the primary key is used a default value of `partitionid` column.
 In this case, you can simply identify records using the primary key as you normally do with standard tables.
 Specifying `partitionid` is not required.